One- and Two-point Source Statistics from the LOFAR Two-metre Sky Survey First Data Release: Two-point statistics

-We base our analysis on the LoTSS-DR1 value-added source catalogue, masked by `mask d' and use a minimal value of the flux density threshold of $1$~mJy.
-We also use the $2$ and $4$~mJy samples.
-These choices are motivated by our findings in Sect.~\ref{sec:onepoint}.
+We base our analysis on the LoTSS-DR1 value-added source catalogue.
+We start our analysis with `mask d' and flux density thresholds of $1$, $2$ and $4$~mJy.
 At flux density thresholds larger than $1$~mJy we expect the point source completeness to be well above $99$ per cent.
-We also apply corresponding flux density thresholds on the mock catalogue (Sect.~\ref{sec:mocks}), which then contain $1\,751\,557$, $915\,492$, and $502\,063$ mock sources, respectively.
+We also apply corresponding flux density thresholds on the mock catalogue (Sect.~\ref{sec:mocks}), which then contains $1\,923\,339$, $995\,218$, and $545\,520$ mock sources for `mask d' and $798\,490$, $412\,922$ and $226\,385$ mock sources for `mask 1', respectively.

-The angular two-point correlation function $ w (\theta)$ with statistical errors calculated by {\sc TreeCorr} is shown in Fig.~\ref{fig:2ptcorrelation_maskd} for three different values of flux density thresholds.
+The angular two-point correlation function $w(\theta)$ with statistical errors calculated by {\sc TreeCorr} is shown in Fig.~\ref{fig:2ptcorrelation_maskd} for different flux density thresholds.
 The error estimation of {\sc TreeCorr} is based on the Poisson noise in each separation bin.
-We additionally tested error estimations in terms of bootstrapping and found no large difference in both estimations.
-See App. \ref{app:C} for more details.
+We additionally tested error estimations in terms of bootstrapping and found no large difference in both estimations, see App. \ref{app:C} for details.
 Note that previous radio continuum surveys showed larger bootstrap errors than Poisson errors, see \cite{Cress1996} for the FIRST survey.
 They found the Poisson error to be less than the bootstrap estimate by a factor of two for small scales around $\theta\sim0.05$~deg and even larger for increasing separations.
+The geometry of the survey provides an increasing number of correlation weighted pair counts up to angular separations of $\theta < 6$~deg, at larger angular separations the weighted pair counts decrease and finally drop steeply at 30 deg.
+In the figures we shade angular scales $\theta>6$~deg in grey.

-We observe consistent behaviour for all three flux density samples shown in the top panel of Fig.~\ref{fig:2ptcorrelation_maskd} with a trend of decreasing correlation for increasing flux density threshold.
+In the top panel of Fig.~\ref{fig:2ptcorrelation_maskd} we observe consistent behaviour for all three flux density samples above three degrees.
+Below three degrees the $1$~mJy sample is more correlated than the $2$ and $4$ mJy samples, which are more consistent.
+However, it can be seen that there are many angular bins in which the $4$ mJy sample shows a low value of the two-point correlation function.
+We believe this is likely as a result of having fewer sources in that sample.
 The bottom panel of that figure explores what happens if we restrict our analysis to the low-noise region of the survey after applying `mask 1' (see Sec.~\ref{sec:noise}).
-Again all three samples are consistent with each other but the number of sources has been reduced by about a factor of two in each sample.
-This leads to a significant increase of the error bars, but reduces the amount of correlation seen at angular scales of a degree and above.
+Now all three samples are more consistent with each other.
+However, the number of sources has been reduced by about a factor of two in each sample.